Skip to main content

 • Trash Chop Move.
 The Trash Chop Move is a move in which a clue is given that touches only cards that are known to be trash.
 In that case, we agree to Chop Move every card to the right of the rightmost trash card.

-• In expert play, there is a similar kind of move in which a card plays and is revealed to be a duplicate of an already globally known clued card in someone else's hand (rather than obviously known trash to be discarded).
-This is covered in the chapter on Dupe Tech; such clues may or may not cause a Chop Move depending on whether the complicated move also picked up any extra cards.
+• In expert play, there is a similar move in which a card plays and is revealed to be a duplicate of a globally known clued card in someone else's hand.
+This is covered in the chapter on Dupe Tech; such clues may or may not cause a Chop Move depending on whether the move also picked up any extra cards.

 • Tempo Clue Chop Move.
 A clue which only gets a single card to play that already had a clue on it is called a Tempo Clue, and would normally not be worth giving.
 Thus, if the clue giver is not stalling, we agree this low-value clue should also Chop Move the player receiving the clue.
 This is called a Tempo Clue Chop Move.